 - WindSurfingMag Overview

 What Is the Difference Between a Boogie Board and a Bodyboard?

 Well, there are not many differences between bodyboards and boogie boarding.
 The only difference is in the design.

 Bodyboards are known for their sophisticated design.
 They come with stringers, advanced core materials such as PE, PP, and EPS, and channels and contours.
 As a result, they offer much grip and control.

-Boodie boards, on the other hand, have simple designs that may not include contours.
-They are mostly used by beginners and Kids.
+Boogie boards, on the other hand, have simple designs that may not include contours.
+Beginners and Kids mostly use them.

 What Is the Best Bodyboard to Buy?